 Consolidating Wastewater Facilities & Reducing Plant Discharges

 Consolidating the wastewater facilities in this service area by replacing two older municipal wastewater treatment plants with the new highly efficient Stowe Regional Water Resource Recovery Facility will also reduce the number of wastewater treatment plant discharges that are recycling treated water into the Catawba River.
 Replacing the two existing plant discharges with one plant discharge that will recycle cleaner water into the Catawba River will not only improve the River’s water quality, but also will help to minimize any shoreline and wetland impacts from these plant discharges.

 As part of the Stowe Community Benefit Project, Charlotte Water has purchased the 90-acre parcel adjacent to the Stowe Facility site, which we will preserve and use for the Community Benefit Project.
 Preserving this 90-acre parcel will ensure it remains natural for future generations to enjoy.
 This 90-acre parcel is directly adjacent to Long Creek, which is a major tributary of the Catawba River and is currently a forested area.
 Preserving this forested area provides many conservation benefits and allows this natural land to continue providing important ecosystem services, such as source water protection and filtration and habitats for plants and animals.
 Conserving this 90-acre parcel and using it for the Stowe Community Benefit Project will also provide an outdoor space where people can connect and recreate with their friends and family.

 Investing In Our Community

-We are committed to a implementing a Community Project on the land around the new Stowe Regional Water Resource Recovery Facility that would serve as an enriching community amenity for neighbors.
-We want this Community Project to create a vibrant public space or a meaningful community feature that encourages connectedness, cohesion, and well-being in our project community.
+Charlotte Water is committed to implementing a Community Benefit Project on the land around the new Stowe Regional Water Resource Recovery Facility that would serve as an enriching community amenity for neighbors.
+We want this Community Project to create a vibrant public space or meaningful community feature that encourages connectedness and well-being in our project community.